Intellectual Property Policy

 - support the principles outlined in the Open Access Policy, and

-- enable the ongoing development of teaching materials to meet the university’s evolving educational needs.
+- enable the ongoing development of course and teaching materials to meet the university’s evolving educational needs.

 4.2 Staff must manage and report on intellectual property created during their employment with UTS in line with this policy, its procedures and any associated guidelines.

 4.3 Research and scholarly works will be collected and stored in the UTS digital repository in line with the Open Access Policy.
-As part of UTS’s commitment to supporting the principles of an international open access community, UTS waives ownership of the copyright for scholarly works authored by a staff member (‘author’ for the remainder of this statement), subject to the following limitations:
+As part of UTS’s commitment to supporting the principles of an international open access community, UTS waives ownership of the copyright for scholarly works authored by a staff member (hereafter author), subject to the following limitations:

 - this waiving of copyright ownership by UTS does not grant the right to disclose confidential information, or to publish the manuscript or scholarly work in contravention of a prior agreement between the university and a third party